 The interest rate on a student loan is the percentage that student loan servicers and lenders use to calculate how much you owe on top of your outstanding student loan balance every month.
 The annual percentage rate (APR) is the full cost of borrowing, which includes interest, fees and other charges.

 If there are no fees or other charges associated with your loan, the interest rate and APR are generally the same.
 If there are, the APR will be higher than the interest rate.
 In most cases, the rate that companies advertise is the APR.
-With federal loans, however, the interest rate and fees are listed separately on the Education Department’s website.
+With federal loans, the interest rate and fees are listed separately on the Education Department’s website.

 Private vs. federal student loans